-The Capital Management Sub-Committee of Synchrony's Enterprise Risk Management Committee ("ERMC") is the primary committee overseeing capital management activities including, but not limited to, monitoring and reporting regulatory capital, executing the ICAAP, conducting supervisory and internal stress testing including Dodd-Frank Act Stress Testing ("DFAST"), recommending shareholder dividends and other capital actions, and formulating recommended Capital Contingency Plans, as applicable.
+The Capital Management Committee is the primary committee overseeing capital management activities including, but not limited to, monitoring and reporting regulatory capital, executing the ICAAP, conducting supervisory and internal stress testing including Dodd-Frank Act Stress Testing ("DFAST"), recommending shareholder dividends and other capital actions, and formulating recommended Capital Contingency Plans, as applicable.
 The Risk Committee of the Board of Directors is responsible for reviewing risk exposures and ensuring sufficient capital capacity to cover these risk exposures.
 The Risk Committee is responsible for holding management accountable for providing sufficient information on Synchrony's material risks and exposures to inform decisions on capital adequacy and actions, including capital distribution.